 Facility “B” is home to 100 senior citizens (compared with 70 residents at Facility “A”) so it wasn’t just our impression of it being a larger building from the exterior, it actually is a larger community of people.
 The Activities Director took us up to the second floor where the dining room is located, and we saw a large, concrete patio outdoors where residents may eat in nice weather.
 They had held a luau on the patio the evening before, and the pretty, tropical decorations were still up.

 I noticed some signs written in Asian characters in the elevator.
 I asked Jill about them, and she explained that 85% of their population was Asian.
-She also went on to tell Sally and me they served both Western and Eastern food.
+She also told us they served both Western and Eastern food.
 Upon hearing this, Sally stopped dead in her tracks, grabbed my arm and said, “My husband was Chinese!”
 He had passed away many years ago, but obviously the Asian cultural influence within Facility “B” thrilled her.

 I could see Sally was tiring — using her umbrella more for support now.
 We wound up sitting in the Arts and Crafts room.
 A staff member brought us some water, and at this point, I asked, “Is there space in an existing Friendship Suite for Sally to share?”
-Yes, there was one possibility, and Jill introduced us to a resident there named Aurora.
+Yes, there was one possibility, and Jill introduced us to a resident named Aurora.
 She and Sally immediately started speaking together in Tagalog, their native tongue!
 After a brief conversation, Aurora went off to see some friends who just arrived for a visit.
-Jill informed us that if Aurora and Sally weren’t a good fit as roommates, they would start a new Friendship Suite for Sally and then find a resident, either a current or new woman, who would then become her roommate.
+Jill informed us that if Aurora and Sally weren’t a good fit as roommates, they would start a new Friendship Suite for Sally and then find a current or new female resident to become her roommate.
 Jill also informed us there were four Filipino staff members working at Facility “B.”

 Getting Down to Details

-Unlike our tour at Facility “A,” the Activities Director did not have the the authority to discuss financial details, nor the specific next move-in steps with us.
-She gave Sally a brochure with the required paperwork to be completed prior to moving there.
-Jill asked us to call on Monday to speak further with the Marketing Director if Sally wanted to move in there.
+Unlike our tour at Facility “A,” the Activities Director did not have the authority to discuss financial details, nor the specific next move-in steps with us.
+She gave Sally a brochure with the required paperwork to be completed.
+Jill asked us to call on Monday to speak further with the Marketing Director if Sally wanted to move there.
 While it would have been nice to have someone higher up to speak with then, it had already been a long day and we were both ready to head out.
 We had a lot of impressions and input from both residences to mull over.

 OK.
 You’ve heard Sally’s story up to this point.
 Now it’s your turn to guess the outcome.

-In Part 4 of this series, I’ll reveal Sally’s choice.
-So stay tuned! 🙂
+Click here to continue to Part 4 of this series, where I’ll reveal Sally’s choice.